Skip to main content

 .call( thisObj : Object { ; ...params : any } ) : any

-executes the formula object to which it is applied and returns the resulting value
+executes the function object to which it is applied, with one or more parameter(s) passed directly, and returns the resulting value

 .source : Text

-contains the source expression of the formula as text
+contains the source code of the function as text

 .apply()